Explore our newest colors - free samples available

 4. Removable Baffle Filters

-5. Non-Removable Baffle Filters
+5. Custom Baffle Filters

 Custom baffle filters are designed to fit unique or non-standard range hood models.
 These filters are often made of custom materials designed to meet specific filtration requirements.
 Custom baffle filters are a good choice for home cooks with a unique range hood or requiring specialized filtration.